 One of the natural wonders Mauritius is most famous for is a collection of natural lakes that rest in a volcanic crater.
 The local Hindu population considers it a holy place of pilgrimage.
 Don’t miss out on a visit to this wondrous, soul-reviving place.

-Since the country was declared a duty free destination, Mauritius has become one of the world’s most coveted shopping attractions.
-Luxury goods, designer clothing, cameras and electronics – shopping up a storm is much more fun at duty free prices!
+Since the country was declared a duty-free destination, Mauritius has become a popular shopping attraction.
+Luxury goods, designer clothing, cameras and electronics – shopping up a storm is much more fun at duty-free prices!
 Take a chauffeur-driven or self-drive vehicle, or hail a taxi and hit the shops!
+Here are some of the favourite shopping destinations on the island:

 If you can tear yourself away from the beach to explore the island of Mauritius, you’re in for the adventure of a lifetime.
 Connect to the raw wonders of nature and discover secrets in deep ravines and towering volcanic peaks.